 The latest government advice regarding transport and travel in Wales can be found here

-Ferry services to and from Jersey resumed on July 4.
-Scheduled passenger services to Guernsey are yet to restart.
+Ferry services to and from Guernsey and Jersey are operating from Portsmouth.
 For more information click here.

 Isle of Man

-The Isle of Man’s borders are currently closed, therefore ferry travel to the island is not possible at this time, except for limited exceptions.
+The Isle of Man’s borders are currently closed, therefore ferry travel to the island is only possible for limited exceptions at this time.
 The latest government advice regarding travel to the Isle of Man can be found here

 In many cases, you will be able to walk around the ferry, enjoy the fresh air from the outside deck area and relax in a comfortable seating area with other members of your group.